omarsar/service_security_notes/README.md

 6. You make your code more beautiful after you have passed your tests
 7. Analyze the problem, pass your tests, then write beautiful code
 8. (Protobuffer):  to send very compressed data; very different from the transferring of JSON and XML types
+9. Jumpee - Atom's plugin to jump around your code
+10. [RuboCop](https://github.com/bbatsov/ruby-style-guide) - to check your code for violation of syntax uses in Ruby
+11. Ruby methods are great (readable) if 5 lines of code are used.